pyth-network/pyth-crosschain/ethereum/Deploying.md

 This is the deployment process:

-1. Follow the installation instructions on [README.md](./README.md).
+1. Follow the installation instructions in the [README.md](./README.md).
 2. As a sanity check on deploying changes for the first time, it is recommended to deploy the migrations in `migrations/prod` to the Truffle `development` network first.
 You can do this by using the configuration values in [`.env.prod.development`](.env.prod.development).